AUA Summit - What is Epispadias?

 The Mitchell Technique

-The Mitchell technique involves taking the penis apart completely, then putting it back together.
-This is done so the urethra is in the most functional and normal position, and dorsal bend (chordee) is corrected.
+The Mitchell technique involves taking the penis apart fully, then putting it back together.
+This is done so the urethra is in the most functional and normal position, and dorsal bend (chordee) is fixed.

 Surgery Options for Girls

 Reconstruction in girls is less complex than in boys.
 The urethra and vagina may be short and near the front of the body.
-The clitoris may be in 2 parts.
-The internal female structures – uterus, fallopian tubes, and ovaries – are usually normal.
+The clitoris may be in two parts.
+The internal female structures – uterus, fallopian tubes and ovaries – are usually correct.

-If diagnosed at birth, the 2 parts of the clitoris can be brought together and the urethra can be placed in the normal position.
+If diagnosed at birth, the two parts of the clitoris can be brought together and the urethra can be placed in the correct position.
 If repaired early enough, lack of urinary control (incontinence) may not be a problem.

-If the problem isn't diagnosed early or early repair isn't done, then incontinence can be surgically corrected when it's discovered.
+If the problem isn't diagnosed early or early repair isn't done, then incontinence can be fixed with surgery when it's found.
 If the vaginal opening is narrow in older girls or younger women, reconstruction can be done after puberty.

 Further Treatment

-With the newer methods of surgical repair at birth, almost 1 in 3 children achieve urinary control without other procedures.
+With the newer methods of surgical repair at birth, almost one in three children achieve urinary control without other procedures.
 Children with the exstrophy-epispadias complex may need additional surgery to repair the bladder neck.
 This is done to improve the strength of the urethra and sphincter.
 Or, if a child can't toilet train normally, there are more options.

 One way is to inject a bulking material around the bladder neck.
 This makes the bladder neck thicker so urine can't leak out.